FrancescoSaverioZuppichini/Face-Unlock/README.md

 Our data pipeline is ready.
 To compare faces and find out if two are similar, we need a way to encode them in a vector space where, if two faces are similar, the two vectors associated with them are also similar.

-We can use one model trained on one of the famous face dataset, such as [`vggface2`](http://www.robots.ox.ac.uk/~vgg/data/vgg_face2/) and use the output of the last layer (latent space) before the classification head as encoding.
+We can use one model trained on one of the famous face dataset, such as [vggface2](http://www.robots.ox.ac.uk/~vgg/data/vgg_face2/) and use the output of the last layer (latent space) before the classification head as encoding.

-A model trained on a faces dataset must have learn important features about the inputs.
-The last layer (just before the fully connected layers) encodes the high level features of these images.
+A model trained on a faces dataset must have learned important features about the inputs.
+The last layer (just before the fully connected layers) encodes the high-level features of these images.
 Thus, we can use it to embed our inputs in a vector space where, hopefully, similar images are close to each other.

-In details, we are going to use a inception resnet trained on the `vggface2` dataset.
-The embeddings space has `512` dimentions.
+In detail, we are going to use a inception resnet trained on the `vggface2` dataset.
+The embeddings space has `512` dimensions.

 ```python